Chapter 3 - Applicability of Medical Examination and Vaccination Requirement

 Even if an asylee dependent may use the result of the previous examination, he or she must still establish compliance with the vaccination requirements and submit the vaccination assessment with his or her adjustment of status application.
 This requirement applies even if the applicant had a vaccination assessment completed overseas by a panel physician.
 To comply with the requirement, the applicant must have the relevant parts of Form I-693 completed by the civil surgeon.

-7. Certain Afghan Nationals Applying for Adjustment of Status Following Evacuation Under Operation Allies Welcome
+7. Certain Afghan Nationals Applying for Adjustment of Status After Arriving in the United States During Operation Allies Welcome

-Afghan nationals who arrived in the United States under Operation Allies Welcome (OAW)[35] and completed an immigration medical examination abroad are not required to repeat the immigration medical examination when applying for adjustment of status if:
+Certain Afghan nationals who arrived in the United States during OAW[35] and completed a qualifying immigration medical examination are not required to repeat the immigration medical examination when applying for adjustment of status, provided they meet the following conditions:

-The results of the immigration medical examination completed abroad are contained in the A-file and no Class A medical condition was reported;
+- The results of the immigration medical examination are contained in the A-file or USCIS systems and no Class A medical condition was reported; and

-No evidence in the A-file or testimony given at the interview suggests that the applicant has acquired a Class A medical condition after entry into the United States.
+- No evidence in the A-file, USCIS systems, or testimony given at the interview suggests that the applicant has acquired a Class A medical condition after completing their immigration medical examination.

 8. Children of Returning Residents Entering the United States[36]